 How are new pilot credit proposals evaluated?

-When a pilot credit proposal is received, it will be evaluated by USGBC staff for completeness.
-Pilot credits proposals must include an intent, requirements and submittal documentation, survey feedback questions, an identified guest expert, rating system applicability as well as any background or supporting information that should be considered.
+When a pilot credit proposal is received, USGBC staff will evaluate it for completeness.
+Pilot credits proposals must include an intent, requirements and submittal documentation, survey feedback questions, an identified guest expert, rating system applicability and any background or supporting information that should be considered.

 - Pilot credit proposals with requirements already found in the LEED rating system will not be approved.